TriBITSPub/TriBITS/tribits/doc/guides/TribitsGuidesBody.rst

    does **not** need to be generated (but should be to be "Professional CMake" compliant).

+Other than that, see `How to implement a TriBITS-compliant internal package using raw CMake`_ for how to implement a TriBITS-compliant external package.

 How to use TriBITS testing support in non-TriBITS project
 ---------------------------------------------------------